North East Centre for Technology Application and Reach

 North East Centre for Technology Application and Reach (NECTAR) is an autonomous society within the Indian Government.
 It operates under the Department of Science & Technology.
 Its headquarters are in Shillong, Meghalaya.
-The center work towards the social and economic development of the Northeastern region by harnessing and leveraging frontier technologies available through the central scientific departments and institutions.
-To assist the region, NECTAR uses technology to address biodiversity concerns, watershed management, telemedicine, horticulture, infrastructure planning and development, planning and monitoring, and tele-schooling using cutting-edge MESHNET solutions, employment generation, etc. through the utilization of local products/resources and associated skill development.
+The center work towards the social and economic development of the Northeastern region by using technologies available through the central scientific departments and institutions.
+To assist the region, NECTAR uses technology to address biodiversity concerns, watershed management, telemedicine, horticulture, infrastructure planning and development, planning and monitoring, and tele-schooling, employment generation, etc. through the utilization of local products/resources and associated skill development.

 NECTAR partners with the following Indian states: Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, and Tripura.

 History

 NECTAR was formed in 2012 through the merger of the former National Mission on Bamboo Applications (NMBA) and the Mission on Geospatial Applications (MGA).

 Mission

 NECTAR's primary mandate is to design technological solutions and to adapt and adopt such technologies for effective, local use in Northeast India in consultation with state governments.
 Mission statement: